LISTEN WITH INTEREST

 Welcome to Day 10 of #write31days and Five Minute Friday Free Writes.
 Today’s word prompt is listen.
 As I thought about what to write I wondered if there was a difference between hearing and listening.
 I believe there is.
+It seems to me that when we listen with interest it is a more intense form of hearing.

 We hear sounds every day and most we don’t even think about.
 They are just normal, every day sounds that we’ve become accustomed to hearing.
 Sometimes we don’t even listen when people speak to us.
 There are so many distractions these days.